agrifooddatacanada/OCA_package_standard/README.md

 ![OCA Package conceptual architecture](OCA_package_structure.png)

+Figure 1: Conceptual structure of an OCA package which contains two objects - the official OCA specification schema, and the associated overlays that lie outside of the specification.

 ## Components of an OCA Package

 OCA Package formalizes a way to develop, publish and use overlays that are outside of the OCA specification.